A magazine where the digital world meets the real world.

 School talks and shows

-We deliver a series of free talks and shows for schools in the UK on interdisciplinary computer science and electronic engineering.
+Prof Paul Curzon and other members of the cs4fn team give free talks and shows for schools in the UK on interdisciplinary computer science (Details below).
 Our aim is to enthuse students about the subjects, challenging stereotypes and raising awareness about the major role they play in our lives.

 The talks and shows are suitable for students at all levels, with the presentations adaptable according to the age and interests of the group.
 We give the talks to a wide range of audiences, including whole year groups.
 We want to spread our enthusiasm for the subject to anyone who will listen!
 We also hope to give the audience an idea of why we personally got hooked.